 Even if you check your portraits on the LCD, they may still be off for various reasons (eyes looking the wrong way, wrong expression, etc), so take multiples.
 The more people on the shot the more you'll need.

 Contact the bride and groom beforehand to know how they plan to organize things and how much time you'll have at each stage.
-Get them to set aside at least 30 minutes for portrait shots when they can relax and don't need to run around with other things to do.
-Make sure they understand that.
+Get them to set aside at least 30 minutes for isolated portrait shots when they can relax and don't need to run around with other things to do.
+Make sure they understand that and that nobody else is tagging along.

 I like to organize the day pics in the following subsets: